joesb/helios360/content/handbook/what/communication-is-key.md

 ### Communicating *how* with the business

 When you join the business, then, you'll need to spend time with particular subject matter experts in the business.
-That' i's definitely those involved in delivering the services or products that the business offers.
+That's definitely those involved in delivering the services or products that the business offers.
 But it will absolutely include numerous others as well.

 - **The CEO and/or founders**{.text-color-brand-secondary}, to understand the essence of the business, where it's come from and where it's going, and the specifics of its plans for next 6 months, year, 3 years, 5 years, and 10 years.
 - **The Chief Operating Officer (COO) and/or managing director (MD)**{.text-color-brand-secondary}, to understand the key processes and frameworks for how the business runs